maciakl/hwinfo/README.md

  - DNS Servers

  The output is colorized on the terminal, but can be piped into a file as plain text.

+ ## Installing

+ This tool is distributed via `scoop` (see [scoop.sh](https://scoop.sh)).

+ First, you need to add my bucket:

+    scoop bucket add maciak https://github.com/maciakl/bucket

+ Next simply run:

+    scoop install maciak/hwinfo

+If you don't want to use `scoop` you can simply download the executable from the release page and extract it somewhere in your path.